How to Add Breadcrumbs to WordPress

 Once you’ve decided that breadcrumbs are right for your website, it’s time to either activate them from the start or add breadcrumbs to WordPress for an existing site.

 If you’re just creating a new website with lots of content, it’s prudent to seek out a WordPress theme with breadcrumbs built right in.
-For instance, the following WordPress themes already have breadcrumbs as a primary feature:
+For instance, premium WordPress themes like Total or Shopkeeper already have breadcrumbs as a primary feature.

 In fact, it seems like most of the best eCommerce themes have breadcrumbs by default.
 After all, the developers have to assume that you might be selling large quantities of products, so it makes sense.
 Regardless, do your research and test out the demos before committing to a theme.